-OahuMPO's response to the findings identified in our audit is described in the accompanying response of Oahu Metropolitan Planning Organization.
-OahuMPO's response was not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response.
+OahuMPO's response to the findings identified in our audit is described in the accompanying schedule of findings and questioned costs.
+OahuMPO's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.